42-Short/shortinette/rust/subjects/03/README.md

     value: u32,
 }
 ```

-Implement the `Iterator` and `FromIterator` trait so that this test compiles and runs.
+Implement the `Iterator` and `FromIterator` trait, such that this test compiles and runs.

 ```rust
 #[cfg(test)]
 mod tests {